tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

 ### Example: Checking if a String is a Positive Integer

-Let's write a function that tests if a string is a *positive* integer.
-It should work like this:
+Let's write a function that tests if a string is formatted like a *positive*
+integer:

 ```
 >>> is_positive_int('9033')